 17) Restaurants to try list – keep a running list of restaurants you hear about or that are opening soon that you want to try.
 This is incredibly helpful when you are debating with your family/significant other where you want to go to dinner.

 18) Professional accomplishments lists – it’s actually very easy to forget about professional accomplishments such as the name of an award you won or the dates of a certification.
 Keep a list with all that information!
-It will come in handy when updating your resume or if you need to write a professional autobiography.
+It will come in handy when updating your resume/CV for different types of jobs or if you need to write a professional autobiography.